FilipSulich/computer_security_group/README.md

 2. Secure password verification - constant-time comparison for scrypt hashes to prevent timing attacks
 3. Account lockout - after 5 consecutive failed attemts the account is locked for 5 minutes
 4. Rate limiting - maximum of 10 login attemts within a 1-minute window
-5. Audit logging - all authentication events are logged to audit_auth.jsonl
+5. Audit logging - all authentication events are logged to audit.jsonl

 ### Loading
 After initialisation of AccessControl if any of the data files fails to load properly the server exits and prints an error message.